apple/foundationdb/documentation/sphinx/source/backups.rst

       <port> - Remote port to connect to.
 Optional.
 Default is 80.
       <name> - Name of the backup within the backup bucket.
 It can contain '/' characters in order to organize backups into a folder-like structure.
       <bucket_name> - Name of the bucket to use for backup data.
+      <region_name> - If <hostname> is not in s3 compatible form (s3.region-name.example.com) and aws v4 signature is enabled, region name is required.

       <param>=<value> - Optional URL parameters.
 See below for details.